He’s here – Slender Man just got its first trailer.

 He quickly became a modern-day boogeyman, and is one of the most widely-known internet urban legends of the modern age.

-Now, Slender Man is appearing on the big screen for the first time.
+Now, the creepy pasta is appearing on the big screen for the first time.

 And I’m not sure we’re ready.